apalmblad/manager-readme/README.md

 I like brevity.
 Longer discussions or things that are intended for a wider audience or a longer life should be put in email (or a document) instead of IM.
 Keep things clear, direct, and transparent.

 If I'm wearing headphones, please use IM first unless it's urgent.
+If you need to chat, that's great.
+I've gotten pretty good at zoning into what I'm working on, so don't worry if I seem surprised when you interupt me.

 I'm an introvert, and in meetings am often not the first to jump up and say something, generally preferring some reflection.
 I shoot for quality over quantity.